View our entire library of updates and reviews on Cognos new features.

 So, that’s good to know, Thank you for your feedback.

 All right.
-Thanks a ton time.
-And thanks, everybody, for joining today.
+And thanks everybody for joining today.
 I think you picked a great webinar to join.

 Just cover a few background things.
 First, a little bit just where we are in our release cycle here, we’re in the Cognos 11.2.x cycle at the moment.

-So that’s the second from the bottom Teal Bar.
+So that’s the second from the bottom teal bar on the chart.

 We’re approaching the end of that stream with 11.2.3.
 We’re planning to do one more release in that stream before we do what we call our long term support release.
 But we still, of course, have the previous long term support release that is still active, that’s the 11.7 that we’re still producing, fixed packs for, and we will continue to support that for a little while longer still as well.